 Dachshunds dig in the yard because they have the instinct to do it.
 If they are in the yard and they feel a smell or see something that catches their attention in the dirt, their “badger dog” instinct will kick in and they will start digging until they are done.
 This can be bad news for your garden because dachshunds can dig for a long time and make pretty big holes.

 This is a curious trait that these dogs exhibit that doesn’t make a lot of sense to us as owners.
 Digging holes in the ground seems logical by comparison.
 However, there are two theories here.
 The first is that the act of digging at a dog bed mimics the action of digging a safe hole to sleep in.
 This might raise some questions about their feelings of security at home.

 Then some dogs dig as a way of fluffing up the bed and nesting to get more comfortable.
 If they do this regularly, it might be a sign that they could use a different bed.
 A new dog bed might be the answer here.
 You can find some soft, plush options with raised sides that may provide a more secure feel as though they were in a den.

 Related post: Why Do Dachshunds Like to Burrow Under Blankets?

 Will my dachshund grow out of digging?

-There are new dachshund owners that assume that this behavior is just a puppyhood thing and adult dachshunds won’t dig.
+There are new dachshund owners that assume that this behavior is just a puppyhood thing and that adult dachshunds won’t dig.
 This isn’t necessarily true.
-While the desire to dig and the energy behind the actions may decrease as dogs get older, it might not disappear entirely.
+While the desire to dig and the energy behind the actions may decrease as dogs get older, they might not disappear entirely.
 That is why it is important to train dogs early and make it clear what sort of behavior you tolerate.

 How do I stop my dachshund from digging?